 2.2.1.
 Circular cylinders.
-Numerical and experimental investigations have characterized and quantified the wake of a rotating cylinder for rotation rates $\alpha \le 7$ and Reynolds numbers $Re \le 400$ (see Figure 4 α).
-Various 2D and 3D transitions have been identified and mapped using linear stability analysis.
-This effectively extends the previously described results for a nonrotating cylinder (Section 2.1.1) from the $\alpha = 0$ axis into the $Re-\alpha$ parameter space.
-For small rotation rates ($\alpha \le 2$), the rotation breaks the symmetry of the BvK wake but essentially only perturbs the vortex shedding and transition modes (A and B).
-However, as the rotation rate approaches $\alpha = 2$, the connection points at the cylinder of the upstream and downstream stagnation streamlines essentially merge, significantly altering the flow topology so that shedding is increasingly suppressed.
-At even higher rotation rates, these two streamlines join and separate from the surface of the cylinder, forming a closed region of pure rotation about the cylinder.
-Given this change to the underlying base flow with α , the parameter space can be broadly split into two regions, $\alpha < 2$ and $\alpha > 2$, as the parameter map of Figure 4 α shows.
-Two unsteady 2D regimes exist: Mode I shedding occurs for $\alpha \lesssim 2$ and is characterized by alternate vortex shedding, while mode II shedding only occurs over a small range of α , at much higher rotation rates that result in single-sided vortex shedding

-(see, e.g., Stojković et al. 2002, 2003; Mittal & Kumar 2003).
-Two steady flow regimes have also been identified (Mittal & Kumar 2003, Pralits et al. 2010, Rao et al. 2015a): Steady state I occurs at lower Re, while steady state II manifests at higher rotation rates beyond the mode II shedding region.
-These two states are distinguished by differences in flow features, such as the drag coefficient and the location of stagnation points.
-At higher Re, a variety of unstable 3D modes with different spanwise wavelengths are found, including a periodic subharmonic mode (C), which is also found in other asymmetric bluff body flow configurations, such as curved circular cylinders (rings) or inclined square cylinders (Sheard et al. 2005, Sheard 2011), as well as a steady 3D mode (E).
+Numerical and experimental investigations have characterised and quantified the wake of a rotating cylinder for rotation rates $\alpha \leq 7$ and Reynolds numbers $Re \leq 400$ - see Figure 4a.
+Here, α is the ratio of the circumferential speed of the cylinder surface and the flow velocity, or equivalently the cylinder translation speed: $\alpha = \omega D/(2U)$, with ω the angular velocity of the body.
+Using linear stability analysis, various two- and three-dimensional transitions have been identified and mapped.
+This effectively extends the previously described results for a non-rotating cylinder (section 2.1.1) from the $\alpha = 0$ axis into the Re- α parameter space.
+For small rotation rates ($\alpha \lesssim 2$), the rotation breaks the symmetry of the BvK wake, but essentially only perturbs the vortex shedding and transition modes (A and B).
+However, as the rotation rate approaches $\alpha = 2$, the connection points at the cylinder of the upstream and downstream stagnation streamlines essentially merge, significantly altering the flow topology, so that shedding is increasingly suppressed.
+At even higher rotation rates, these two streamlines join and separate from the surface of the cylinder forming a closed region of pure rotation about the cylinder.
+Given this change to the underlying base flow with α , the parameter space can be broadly split into two regions: $\alpha < 2$ and $\alpha > 2$, as the parameter map of Figure 4a shows.
+Two unsteady two-dimensional regimes exist: Mode I shedding occurs for $\alpha \lesssim 2$ and is characterised by alternate vortex shedding, while Mode II shedding only occurs over a small range of α , at much higher rotation rates that result in single-sided vortex shedding (see, e.g., Stojković et al. 2002, 2003, Mittal & Kumar 2003).
+Two steady flow regimes have also been identified (Mittal & Kumar 2003, Pralits et al. 2010, Rao et al. 2015b): Steady state I occurs at lower Re, while Steady state II manifests at higher rotation rates beyond the Mode II shedding region.
+These two states are distinguished by differences in flow features such as the drag coefficient and the location of stagnation points.
+At higher Re, a variety of unstable three-dimensional modes with different spanwise wavelengths is found, including a periodic subharmonic mode (C), which is also found in other asymmetric bluff body flow configurations, such as curved circular cylinders (rings) or inclined square cylinders (Sheard et al. 2005, Sheard 2011), and a steady three-dimensional mode (E).